 EMSAAC has launched a new feature for Ebola-related news, information and resources.
 This page is intended as a resource for EMS managers, supervisors and responders to guide critical thinking and strategic activities in response to the Ebola threat.
 To access this content, go the the navigation bar at the top of our homepage and click on "Ebola".

 Confirmation that two health care workers who treated an Ebola patient in a Dallas hospital have now contracted the disease has triggered a rigorous review of infectious disease protocols and the use of personal protective equipment (PPE).
 All health care providers including EMS personnel are encouraged to review and practice the proper use of PPE with special attention to the safe donning and doffing of gowns, gloves, masks/respirators, and eye protection.
 While Ebola is known to be spread by direct contact with bodily fluids, on October 20th CDC published an updated Guidance for Health Care Workers on PPE for Ebola.

 Additional guidance by CDC on PPE use is available at: CDC on Personal Protective Equipment

 First Ebola Death in U.S. Confirmed Featured

 A patient identified as the first reported case of Ebola in the U.S. has died in a Dallas hospital.
 Thomas Eric Duncan was a Liberian who traveled from Liberia to Texas in late September.
 Two health care workers who treated Duncan at Texas Health Presbyterian Hospital later tested positive for the disease, but were successfully treated.
 The World Health Organization now reports the outbreak has resulted in over 4,900 deaths as of October 23rd.

-The California EMS Authority has also published a similar guidance for EMS and Public Safety personnel with minor modifications: CA EMS Authority Guidance for Ebola
+The California EMS Authority has also published Ebola Guidance for EMS and Public Safety personnel at: California EMS Authority Guidance for Ebola